m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 MinimumDistance(402, 571, 0.0035741414027147954)
 ```

+### Displaying a progress bar

 Displaying a progress bar: for very long runs, the user might want to see the progress
 of the computation.
+Use the `show_progress` keyword parameter of the `map_pairwise!`
+function for that.

 For example, we execute the computation above, but with much more
 particles:

 ```julia-repl